Critical remarks from the supervisory boards are now a thing of the past.

 Michael Geskes, Managing Director of the mangement consultancy Xtern-Controlling, was instructed to find a solution and to implement the specifications.
 As Leuchtpol had only recently been established, a suitable IT environment had to be created first.
 DATEV had already been chosen for the financial accounting.
 This meant that the corporate performance management software had to be capable of importing the DATEV data and of depicting the complex account structure prescribed by the tax accountants.
 Michael Geskes satisfied the management as well as the company‘s owner and sponsor that Corporate Planner, the CP-Suite module for operational management, would fulfil all the requirements and provide excellent support in all corporate performance management tasks.

-Next, they needed the buy in of the teachers in the eight regional offices throughout Germany, who were actually going to be the users of the software, had to be won over.
+Next, the teachers in the eight regional offices throughout Germany, who were actually going to be the users of the software, had to be won over.
 These colleagues were initially somewhat wary, voicing their reservations at the prospect of yet more new software being introduced.
 At regional management meetings, their reservations were eventually dispelled.

 The external corporate performance management specialist could now get started.
 First, working closely with the management, the respective tree structures were built.
 The tax accountants‘ recommendation for using meaningful 8-digit account numbers was of course followed.
 In the implemented solution, the first four digits constitute the familiar account number from the “SKR49” standard chart of accounts.
 The next two digits indicate the department to which the account is attributed (e.g. educational work or public relations work).
 The last two digits reflect the organisational assignment, i.e. the cost centre.
 “With the help of Corporate Planner, we managed to “break up” the account numbers so that the conventional view of the cost centre structure can be displayed, as well as a rotation of the view in which the departmental structure is placed at the front as a differentiating criterion,” says Christine Sauer, Leuchtpol Managing Director, of the implementation.